martinber/dso-guide/docs/api.md

 ### POST

-Add a new star to the watchlist
+Add a new star to the watchlist.

 Request:
 ```